MilesMoosavi/Giant-Food-Scraper/README.md

 ## Legal and Compliance

-⚠️ **Important**: Always review website Terms of Service and robots.txt before scraping.
-This project is for educational purposes and should be adapted for production use with proper permissions and rate limiting.
+This project is for educational purposes.
+Website Terms of Service and robots.txt should be reviewed before scraping.
+Production use requires proper permissions and rate limiting.

 ## Output Examples